 After Klagenfurt, Caruana apprenticed under Ernst Fuchs for a year, learning the Mischtechnik while working as his assistant in Monaco and Castillon.
 At the same time, his wife Florence Ménard worked as Fuchs’ personal assistant in arts administration.

 In 2009, Caruana created The Visions in the Mischtechnik Seminar, a popular painting class held in the Italian eco-village of Torri Superiore, just across the mountain from Ernst Fuchs’ studio in France.
-After teaching solo for two years, Caruana invited a series of other artists to attend or co-teach, thus forming the foundations for the Academy.
-During the 2012 seminar, this idea was firmly set in motion, due to the inspiration of Amanda Sage and the confirmed collaboration of ten artists who had either taught or attended the seminar.
+After teaching solo for two years, he invited a series of other artists to attend or co-teach, thus forming the foundations for the Academy.
+During the 2012 seminar, this idea was firmly set in motion, due to the inspiration of Amanda Sage and the confirmed collaboration of severak artists who had either taught or attended the seminar.

 With the blessings of Ernst Fuchs, the couple of Caruana and Ménard co-founded The Vienna Academy of Visionary Art in the autumn of 2012.
 Erich Peischl, director of the Österreiches Kulturzentrum, went to great lengths to locate the Academy at The Palais Pallfy in Vienna.